 View full history

-Command & Conquer, originally known as Command & Conquer: Generals 2, is a free-to-play sequel to Command & Conquer: Generals and the latest entry in the long-running Command & Conquer franchise.
+Command & Conquer, originally known as Command & Conquer: Generals 2, was a free-to-play sequel to Command & Conquer: Generals and the most recent entry in the long-running Command & Conquer franchise.

 Development was handled by Victory Games (briefly known as BioWare Victory) using the Frostbite 2 engine.
 The game was officially unveiled via a trailer at the 2011 Spike TV Video Game Awards and was helmed by Jon Van Caneghem, who was billed as the Executive Producer.

 Command & Conquer was feature three factions and supports both cooperative and competitive online multiplayer.

 On October 29th, 2013, EA decided to terminate further development of the game and refund all in-app purchases made up to that point.
 At the time the game was cancelled, it was officially considered in "closed alpha" testing.
 The final posting from EA states that they are looking into ways to "get the game back on track," but no further details have been given.
 It was subsequently confirmed that Victory Studios would close down with the game's cancellation.